nicolefriedl/Applied-Machine-Learning-in-R/README.md

 Each assignment folder typically includes:
 - `.qmd` file: the Quarto source file with embedded R code and narrative
 - `.pdf` file: the rendered version of the Quarto file, formatted for submission
-- Any related datasets, scripts, or visualizations used in the assignment

 ## Purpose